str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 We are still figuring out all the details for this bonus so hopefully it will be out by the time the midterm period is over.
 We will keep the competition available for at least a few weeks.

-Awards:
+##### Bonus Points Metric
+All bonus points will be added to your assignment 4 grades.

-1. First place: 3 bonus points on your final grade.
+1. First place:  15 bonus points
-2. Second place: 2 bonus points on your final grade.
+2. Second place:    12 bonus points
-3. Third place: 1 bonus point on your final grade.
+3. Third place:     10 bonus points
+4. Everyone else who achieves an accuracy of more than 70%: 7 bonus points